isd-sgcu/cutu-2025-backend/README.md

 Here is the updated `README.md` based on the new API:

+Here’s the updated `README.md` based on the provided `swagger.yaml`:

+---

 # User Management API

 This API provides endpoints for managing users in the system, including retrieving, updating, and registering users.
-It also includes functionality for handling QR codes and managing user roles.
+It also includes functionality for handling QR codes, managing user roles, and authentication.

+---

 ## API Endpoints

-### 1. Get All Users
+### 1. **Get All Users**
 **Endpoint:** `/api/users`
 **Method:** `GET`
 **Permission:** BearerAuth (Staff, Admin)

 Retrieve a list of all users.